freemindhack/hello-world-android-studio/README.md

 hello-world-android-studio
 ===================

 This Application showcases how to use Unvired Mobile Platform SDK's for building a Native Android application.
 This project can also be used as a template to create new applications.The Unvired Framework enables development of enterprise applications connecting to SAP and other backend systems using the Unvired Mobile Platform.
-Install Unvired Framework into your project using <a href="https://marketplace.eclipse.org/content/unvired-sdk-installer">Unvired Eclipse Plugin</a>.
+Install Unvired Framework into your project using To build this application in Android Studio, install Unvired SDK Installer plugin for <a href="https://plugins.jetbrains.com/plugin/7697?pr=androidstudio"> Android Studio/IntelliJ</a>.

 Dependencies
 ---------